-I work on a variety of topics that generally revolve around plants and insects using this approach.
 For instance, I developed a model of herbivory from first principles based on neutral stochastic sampling of herbivores from a regional pool.
-Comparison of the model to an extensive global data set of herbivory from the HerbVar Network revealed that neutral stochastic processes dominate natural variation in herbivory, but deviations from neutral patterns are detectable and predictable (Pan & Wetzel 2024).
-That high levels of variation in herbivory exist among leaves and among plants have long been observed.
-It is important for plant fitness because plant tolerance to herbivory tends to be highly nonlinear, so variable herbivory reduces average plant fitness more than expected.
+Comparison of the model to an extensive global data set of herbivory from the HerbVar Network revealed that neutral stochastic processes dominate natural variation in herbivory (Pan & Wetzel 2024).
+This is important because it suggests that high natural variation in herbivory is an inherent property of the system, mostly comes down to luck, and does not imply that it is driven by variation in plant quality.
+It is also important for plant fitness because plant tolerance to herbivory tends to be highly nonlinear, so variable herbivory reduces average plant fitness more than expected.

 More recent work involves using methods borrowed from statistical physics and economics to model temporal fluctuations and distribution of traits.
 I am also exploring the potential to model the diversity and occupancy patterns in phytochemistry by modeling the observation process and underlying stochastic gene expression.